Brechin F.C.: 1891–92 tie with Arbroath

 From the 1891–92 season the Scottish FA introduced qualifying rounds, and the club lost each of its first ties until its final entry in 1895–96.
 The club however was unlucky in 1891–92.
-Drawn to play at Arbroath in the first qualifying round, the clubs played an already-arranged friendly in August, with the Red Lichties winng 7–3.
+Drawn to play at Arbroath in the first qualifying round, the clubs played an already-arranged friendly in August, with the Red Lichties winning 7–3.
 The media therefore thought that, as regards the Cup tie, "the result cannot be doubtful", but Arbroath was forced to make changes, and Brechin came away with a surprise 1–0 win.
 However Arbroath had protested before the match that the official referee had not turned up due to illness, and the replacement (Mr Dalgetty) being a Brechin club member meant the match could not count as a Cup tie; the referee's decisions "occasioned much dissatisfaction" and, after he controversially disallowed a late equalizer for offside, the crowd broke onto the pitch, causing the abandonment of the match and the referee to declare the result as it stood.

 Although Mr Dalgetty claimed to have left the Brechin club some time before, and Arbroath admitted that one of the Arbroath players (Henry Rennie) had seized him by the throat, the Scottish FA upheld the protest on the basis that the match had not been completed, and ordered a replay at Brechin.
 The Red Lichties required a police escort for the replay, but, undaunted, won 9–3, and Brechin suffered a record defeat (15–0) to the same side the following season, Brechin ruing a decision to sell home advantage.